klis87/redux-requests/packages/redux-saga-requests/README.md

   const response = yield call(requestInstance.get, '/some-url') */
 }
 ```
 You can do whatever you want with it, which gives you maximum flexibility.
-You could even add Axios interceptors here,
+Typically it is useful in [Interceptors](#interceptors),
-but it is preferable to use [Interceptors](#interceptors) from this library.
+when you want to make some request directly, without using redux action - for redux action you would use `sendRequest`.

 ## Actions [:arrow_up:](#table-of-content)